Erudika/scoold/README.md

 ## Mattermost integration

-Scoold **PRO** integrates with Mattermost on a number of levels.
-First, Scoold users can sign in with Mattermost.
-They can also use slash commands to search and post questions.
-Also Scoold can notify Mattermost users when they are mentioned on Scoold.
-Finally, Scoold allows you to map spaces to Mattermost teams or channels.
-By default, each Mattermost team is mapped to a single Scoold space when people sign in with Slack.
+Scoold **PRO** also integrates with Mattermost.
+Scoold users can sign in with Mattermost, use slash commands to interact with Scoold and also get in-chat notification for mentions and new posts on Scoold.
+Scoold allows you to map spaces to Mattermost teams or channels.
+By default, each Mattermost team is mapped to a single Scoold space when people sign in with Mattermost.

 **Important:** Most of the Mattermost operations require a **valid Mattermost ID stored in Scoold** which enables the mapping of Mattermost users to Scoold accounts and vice versa.
 Mattermost IDs are set automatically when a Scoold user